wrdrd/docs/docs/consulting/information-systems.rst

 * Apps are deployed to Deis with :ref:`git` (``git push``) or the ``deis`` CLI client.

-* :ref:`configuration-managment` is useful but not necessary for provisioning Deis
+* :ref:`configuration management` is useful but not necessary for provisioning Deis
   (e.g. creating and managing custom deis images and containers with extra libraries and configuration).